-6 Curriculum
+7 Curriculum

-- 6.1 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
-We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others. - 6.2 Our values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
-Teaching the school's core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society. - 6.3 We aim to provide a safe space in which pupils can understand the risks associated with terrorism and develop the knowledge, skills and confidence to be able to challenge extremist views.
+- 7.1 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
+We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others. - 7.2 Our shared values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
+Teaching the school's core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society. - 7.3 We aim to provide a safe space in which pupils can understand the risks associated with terrorism and develop the knowledge, skills and confidence to be able to challenge extremist views.
 We will include opportunities in the curriculum for pupils to build resilience to pressure and to develop the skills they need to recognise and stay safe from abuse and radicalisation.
-In particular:

-- PSHEE lessons will be used along with tutor periods/form periods to teach pupils to understand and manage risks associated with terrorism and radicalisation, resist pressure, make safer choices and seek help if necessary. - By promoting British values such as tolerance and respect as indicated above. - 6.4 Through citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debates around contentious issues.
+In particular: - PSHEE lessons will be used along with tutor periods/form periods to teach pupils to understand and manage risks (including online) associated with terrorism and radicalisation, resist pressure, make safer choices and seek help if necessary.
+By promoting British values such as tolerance and respect as indicated above.

+7.4 Through citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debates around contentious issues.

-7 Digital Safety
+8 Digital Safety

-- 7.1 The internet provides children and young people with access to a wide range of content, some of which is harmful.
-Extremists use the internet, including social media, to share their messages.
-The filtering systems used in our school block inappropriate content, including extremist content.
-The monitoring systems enable children's search activity to be checked if raising a concern.
-Should this occur, this policy and the safeguarding Policy procedures will be actioned.
-Staff are encouraged to be observant in class around children's online activity and raise any concerns to the DSL as per every day process. - 7.2 Pupils will be taught how to stay safe online, both in school and outside school.
-They will be taught to understand the risks posed by adults or young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people and vulnerable adults. - 7.3 Web filtering is active in every school which includes preventing access to the following:
+- 8.1 The internet provides children and young people with access to a wide range of content, some of which is harmful.
+There is rapid proliferation of terrorist content on multiple online services.
+Research has demonstrated that the internet has become the 'preferred' avenue for those searching for terrorist propaganda or contacts.
+In addition, the internet continues to make it simpler for individuals and groups to promote and to consume radicalising content.
+Online radicalisation has therefore become the predominant pathway for those seeking to influence children and young people.
+Previously, it had been a hybrid pathway, involving both online and offline influences; this can involve people, including a concerning number of children under the age of 18, committing offences by downloading and disseminating terrorist materials. - 8.2 The filtering systems used in our school block inappropriate content, including extremist content (see below).
+The monitoring systems enable children's search activity to be checked if a concern is raised.
+Should this occur, this policy and the Safeguarding Policy procedures will be actioned.
+Staff are encouraged to be observant in class around children's online activity and raise any concerns in relation to radicalisation to the Prevent Lead and DSL as per everyday process.8.3 Pupils will be taught how to stay safe online, both in school and outside school.
+They will be taught to understand the risks posed by adults or other young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people, and vulnerable adults.

+Web filtering is active in every school which includes preventing access to the following: